Jupyter Lab Guide¶

 .
 It also exposes low-level APIs that help programmers run custom algorithms in parallel.
 (Wikipedia)

-Dask gives the possibility to split the workload among multiple workers.
-So the first step concerns the creation of a cluster.
-Workers can be executed on different machines or on the same machine.
+Dask allows you to split the workload among multiple workers.
+So, the first step involves creating a cluster.
+Workers can be run on different machines or on the same machine.

 6.1 Start a new Dask cluster¶